oksenGit/robust-fleet/README.md

 ## Endpoint

- the app only has two end points as the task requires
+ the app only has two end points as the task requires but you can find authentication and user related endpoints in the authentication branch

 ## Available seats